SBS and Topic Modeling

-- Topic modeling: shows the results of the network topic modeling.
+- Topic modeling: shows the results of the topic modeling.

 - Network: shows a network representing the main discourse topics.
+Each topic is represented by a white node and a network cluster.
+Brand nodes are shown in red.
 This graph might not be visible when you download the results on your local PC.
 Please put the files on a server in order to see it.

 - Representative words: shows the most representative words for each topics, ranked based on their importance score.

 - Brand/Topic associations: shows how much each brand is related to the different topics (percentage) and, in the second tab, how much each brand is important for the different topics.
 These values are calculated considering the strength of the brand connections with the most representative words of each topic (typically the top 300, not all words in the topic).
 In rare cases, it might happen that the prevailing topic for a brand is not the same as shown in the network graph.
-This is due to the fact that in the network graph all the words of a topic are considered and not only the most representative ones.
-If this is the case, we suggest referring to the results of these graphs, which are more accurate than the association resulting from the network.
+This is because, in the network graph, all the words of a topic are considered and not only the most representative ones.
+If this is the case, we suggest referring to the results of the bar charts, which are more accurate than the network.

-- Top topics: ranks the topics by importance.
+- Top topics: ranks the discourse topics by importance.

 - Topic connections: shows the strength of connections among topics.